·10 min read

 What Is the NoFap Flatline?

-The flatline is a period of unusually low energy, motivation, and libido that many people experience during NoFap or semen retention.
-It feels like the exact opposite of the benefits you signed up for โ and it's the #1 reason people quit.
+The flatline is a stretch of unusually low energy, motivation, and libido that hits about 25% of people on NoFap or semen retention.
+It feels like the opposite of what you signed up for.
+You read the testimonials, started the streak expecting clarity and energy, and instead, somewhere around day 14 to day 30, everything goes flat.

 Why the Flatline Happens